insafcheriaa/Invoice-Entry/README.md

 - Configure paths for PDF storage and Excel file locations.
 - Run the automation process to handle invoices.

-(In this project files you will find invoice samples and the ERP Application Order Entry.exe that only needs a double click to be launched)
+(In this project files you will find invoice sample and the ERP Application Order Entry.exe that only needs a double click to be launched)